 - Worsening when seasonal changes cause low humidity and dry skin

 When to see a doctor

-Treatment for keratosis pilaris usually isn't necessary.
-But if you're concerned about your or your child's skin, consult your family doctor or a specialist in skin conditions (dermatologist).
+Treatment for keratosis pilaris usually isn't needed.
+But if you're concerned about your or your child's skin, consult your health care provider or a specialist in skin conditions (dermatologist).

 Keratosis pilaris is caused by the buildup of keratin — a hard protein that protects skin from harmful substances and infection.
 The keratin blocks the opening of hair follicles, causing patches of rough, bumpy skin.

 It's not clear why keratin builds up in people with keratosis pilaris.
-It may occur in association with a genetic disease or with skin conditions such as atopic dermatitis.
+It might happen along with a genetic disease or skin conditions such as atopic dermatitis.
 Dry skin tends to make keratosis pilaris worse.